 ARCL will be meeting settlement shortages from the credit arrangements with its clearing banks and will also meet shortages from its own funds.
 ARCL maintains Core Settlement Guarantee Fund, which, if required, may also be used to meet settlement shortage in line with SEBI guidelines.
-The minimum corpus required for Core SGF is computed based on stress scenario testing.
+ARCL carries out daily liquidity stress tests to ensure adequacy of liquidity resources.